Courses

 An extended research project on a topic in Chinese literature, culture, or language utilizing some source materials in Chinese.
 Qualified students may, with approval of the Committee on Asian Studies, choose to write the thesis in Chinese.
 Students register for 457 in the fall semester or for 458 in the winter semester unless the committee gives approval for a two-semester project.
 Majors invited to pursue honors register for 457 and 458, contingent on the approval of the committee.

 What is the relationship between mind, spirit, and body?
 What constitutes the boundaries between health and illness?
 Traditional Chinese philosophy and contemporary science and medicine have very different answers to these questions.
-In this course, students explore conceptions of the body in diverse contexts, with readings drawn from the fields of medical anthropology, literature, philosophy, religion, and gender studies.
-In the spirit of embodied practice, the course culminates in a week-long practicum in the Chinese martial arts tradition of xinyi (“heart and mind”).
+In this course, students explore conceptions of the body in diverse contexts, with readings drawn from the fields of literature, philosophy, and the history of science.
+In the spirit of embodied practice, the course combines seminar discussions with weekly practicums in the Chinese martial arts tradition of xinyi (“heart and mind”).